-Figure 3 presents the zero-weight proportion depending on time-scale, depth and temperature for two different datasets (Bodø and Hamar).
-In Figure 3a the proportion of zero-weight decreases with increasing time-scale for Bodø.
-In Hamar the proportion decreases until 45 min and increases for higher time-scales.
+Figure 3 presents the zero-weight proportion depending on timescale, depth and temperature for two different datasets (Bodø and Hamar).
+In Fig. 3a the proportion of zero-weight decreases with increasing timescale for Bodø.
+In Hamar the proportion decreases until 45 min and increases for higher timescales.
 Based on this observation, two types of datasets were identified in terms of zero-weight occurrence.
-For data from Bodø, Bergen, Kristiansund and Trondheim, the proportion of weights that equalled zero decreased with increasing time-scale.
-For the data from Hamar, Lyon, Marseille and Kristiansand, the proportion decreased until 45 minutes time-scale and increased afterwards (Figure B1a).
-Given a time-scale, the proportion of weight equal to zero was not uniform depending on the weights (e.g. Bodø and Hamar Figure 3b with a time-scale of 48 minutes).
-Therefore, the monotony or non-monotony of the proportion of weights equalling to zero depending on time-scale can be explained by different distributions of depth in the observed data.
+For data from Bodø, Bergen, Kristiansund and Trondheim, the proportion of weights that equalled zero decreased with increasing timescale.
+For the data from Hamar, Lyon, Marseille and Kristiansand, the proportion decreased until 45 min timescale and increased afterwards (Fig. B1a).
+Given a timescale, the proportion of weight equal to zero was not uniform depending on the weights (e.g. Bodø and Hamar Fig. 3b with a timescale of 48 min).
+Therefore, the monotony or nonmonotony of the proportion of weights equalling to zero depending on timescale can be explained by different distributions of depth in the observed data.
 The proportion depended on depth, which is consistent with previous work (Rupp et al., 2009).
-It should be noted that a high proportion of zero-weight is linked to shorter and more intense rainfall events.
-It could explain why the proportion is higher in Lyon than in Bergen (cf. appendix).
+It should be noted that a high proportion of zeroweight is linked to shorter and more intense rainfall events.
+It could explain why the proportion is higher in Lyon than in Bergen (cf. Appendix B, Fig. B1a).

-In Figure 3b, the zero-weights proportion decreases with increasing depth for the case of Bodø.
+In Fig. 3b, the zero-weights proportion decreases with increasing depth for the case of Bodø.
 In the case of Hamar, it increases for depth higher than 2 mm.
-Figure 3c and 3d show that a temperature dependency may explain this behaviour.
-In Bodø, the proportion depending on depth gives similar results for different ranges of temperature at 48-min resolution (Figure 3c).
-On the contrary, in Hamar, the subsets with lower temperature lead to a lower proportion of weights being equal to zero, compared to subsets with higher temperature Figure 3d).
+Figure 3c and d show that a temperature dependency may explain this behaviour.
+In Bodø, the proportion depending on depth gives similar results for different ranges of temperature at 48 min resolution (Fig. 3c).
+On the contrary, in Hamar, the subsets with lower temperature lead to a lower proportion of weights being equal to zero, compared to subsets with higher temperature (Fig. 3d).
 Moreover, the higher depths were observed in subsets with higher temperature.
 The increase observed in Hamar can be explained by the distribution of observed values.
-It is consistent with the observation of different temporal distributions of rainfall for different temperature ranges such as convective rains (?Zhang et al., 2013).
-If, given a depth of 10 mm at resolution of 48 minutes, the probability to have a weight equal to zero is higher, then there is a higher probability to have an intense rainfall.
-The non-homogeneity of observed datasets and the shift in temperature with climate change might lead to inconsistency in time-series produced by the downscaling methods that exclude depth and/or temperature dependency.
-The 48-min time-scale was chosen to exemplify this properties.
-The same properties can be observed for different time-scales but the magnitude differs and tend to lower with higher time-scale (Figure B1b, c and d).
+It is consistent with the observation of different temporal distributions of rainfall for different temperature ranges such as convective rains (Berg et al., 2013; Zhang et al., 2013).
+If, given a depth of 10 mm at resolution of 48 min, the probability to have a weight equal to zero is higher, then there is a higher probability to have an intense rainfall.
+The non-homogeneity of observed datasets and the shift in temperature with climate change might lead to inconsistency in time series produced by the downscaling methods that exclude depth and/or temperature dependency.
+The 48 min timescale was chosen to exemplify these properties.
+The same properties can be observed for different timescales, but the magnitude differs and tends to lower with higher timescale (Fig. B1b, c and d).
 Developing a model without temperature dependency might prevent comparability of parameters between locations and does not necessarily lead to parameter parsimonious models.
-Moreover, a model such as $MRC{SI}$ can result in overfitting when used with datasets like Hamar.
+Moreover, a model such as MRCSI can result in overfitting when used with datasets like Hamar.
 The functions necessary to represent the behaviour without considering the temperature dependency are more complex and less explanatory.
-Based on this analysis it was possible to add the temperature dependency and conceptualize a more explanatory model ( $MRC{SIT}$ , with Eq.
-A3) with more robust results for the influence of climate change.
-This lies under the hypothesis that the information about the correlation between rainfall and precipitation will be expressed in the same way through those variables in the future.
+Based on this analysis it was possible to add the temperature dependency and conceptualize a more explanatory model (MRCSIT, with Eqs.
+A3a-A3e) with more robust results for the influence of climate change.
+This underlies the hypothesis that the information about the correlation between rainfall and precipitation will be expressed in the same way through those variables in the future.